The Four Crucial Questions You Need to Ask at Your Mammogram Appointment

 That's the news we all hope for.

-The fact is, for 50% of the womxn of screening age,
+Up to 50% of the women of screening age,

 Adjunct screening in the form of